serc-chile/SERCpy/docs/source/generated/sercpy.demand_profile.DemandProfile.open_profile_app.rst

 The "Profile App" is a small GUI included within the SERCpy library that makes it easier for the user to establish daily demand profiles with different time resolutions, but also yearly profiles with monthly resolution, and weekly profiles with daily resolution.

-For more details on how to use this tool, see the `tutorial about the DemandProfile class
+For more details on how to use this tool, see the :doc:`tutorial about the DemandProfile class </examples/DemandProfile_tutorial>`

 .. figure:: /images/demand_profiles_app_img.png
    :alt: Screenshot of the Profile App of SERCpy while being used